Kwabre District

 Kwabre District is a former district that was located in Ashanti Region of Ghana.
-Originally created as an ordinary district assembly in 1988, which it was created from the former Kwabre-Sekyere District Council; until the western part of the district was split off to become the southern portion of Afigya-Kwabre District on 1 November 2007 (effectively 29 February 2008); while the remaining portion has since then been officially renamed as Kwabre East District, which it was elevated to municipal district assembly status to become Kwabre East Municipal District on 1 November 2017 (effectively 15 March 2018).
+It was originally created as an ordinary district assembly in 1988 by the former Kwabre-Sekyere District Council.
+The western part of the district was split off to become the southern portion of Afigya-Kwabre District on 1 November 2007 (effectively 29 February 2008).
+The remaining portion has since been officially renamed as Kwabre East District and it was elevated to municipal district assembly status, becoming Kwabre East Municipal District on 1 November 2017 (effectively 15 March 2018).
 The district assembly was located in the northern part of Ashanti Region and had Mamponteng as its capital town.